Trump Jr. email chain cites Russian support for his father

 Moscow has denied any interference, and Trump says his campaign did not collude with Russia.

+A Senate source said the Senate Intelligence Committee did plan to call the president's son to testify and that it was seeking documents from him.

+The Republican chairman of the committee, Senators Richard Burr, declined to comment on its plans.
+"I don't draw conclusions until the investigation is completed," Burr told reporters.

-(Reporting by Doina Chiacu, Susan Heavey, Arshad Mohammed and Warren Strobel; Additional reporting by Maria Tsvetkova, Denis Pinchuk and Svetlana Reiter in Moscow and by Lindsey Kortyka in New York; Editing by Tom Brown and Jonathan Oatis)
+(Reporting by Doina Chiacu, Susan Heavey, Arshad Mohammed and Warren Strobel; Additional reporting by Maria Tsvetkova, Denis Pinchuk and Svetlana Reiter in Moscow, by Mark Hosenball in London and by Lindsey Kortyka in New York; Editing by Tom Brown and Jonathan Oatis)